MIT-Emerging-Talent/ET6-CDSP-group-03-repo/README.md

 ## Milestone 2: Data Collection

-Between June 17 and June 30, our team focused on collecting and curating a relevant dataset aligned with our research question.
-We analyzed the domain to understand what data is accessible and what gaps exist in the available information.
+Between June 17 and June 30, our team focused on collecting war events data to measure the effect of war.
 We also created documentation, cleaning scripts, and a  cleaned version of all datasets.
 All datasets used were obtained from open sources.
 However, to  enrich our analysis with real-world academic outcomes, we have submitted data requests to universities for student performance data during wartime.

 ### 📁 Data Documentation

-* All collected datasets and scripts are available in the [`2_data_preparation`](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-03-repo/tree/main/2_data_preparation) folder.
+* All collected datasets and scripts are available in the [`2_data_preparation`](/2_data_preparation) folder.

 * A detailed overview of our data sources, structure, and methodology is described in the [`README`](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-03-repo/blob/main/2_data_preparation/README.md).